takomo-io/takomo-docs/docs/parameter-resolvers/custom-parameter-resolvers.md

 sidebar_position: 9
 ---

+import {ApiLink} from '@site/src/components/ApiLink';

 # Custom parameter resolvers

 You can provide custom parameter resolvers by placing plain JavaScript files, with **.js** file extension, into the resolvers directory.
 Each file must export a parameter resolver provider object.
 Takomo uses the provider to initialize the actual parameter resolver.

+## API

-## Parameter Resolver Provider
+### Parameter Resolver Provider

-The parameter resolver provider must implement the ResolverProvider interface which has the following properties:
+The parameter resolver provider must implement the <ApiLink text="ResolverProvider" source="interfaces/ResolverProvider.html"/> interface which has the following properties:

 - `name`
   - Name of the resolver used to refer to the resolver from stack configuration files.